 What we’re doing to help prevent landslips and the delays they cause.

-A landslip (also known as a landslide) on the railway is generally defined as when soil, rocks and earth fall onto and either wholly or partially obscure the track.
+A landslip (also known as a landslide) on the railway is generally defined as when soil, rocks and earth fall onto and either wholly or partially block the track.

 Landslips can occur anywhere, moving either slowly or quickly.
 When they impact on railways, roads and other infrastructure, they can cause a lot of disruption.